 July 27, 2016 – General Mills is expanding its flour recall again after the company confirmed at least 4 new E. coli food poisoning associated with its products.
 The illnesses were reported by customers who ate or improperly handled raw dough or batter made with the affected flour.
-Click here to view a complete list of affected products.

 Do I Have a Betty Crocker Cake Mix Recall Lawsuit?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in cake mix recall lawsuits.
 We are handling individual litigation nationwide and currently accepting new food poisoning cases in all 50 states.